davidjb/itunes-change-play-count/README.md

 ## Features

 * Allows changing of playcounts in iTunes
-* Prompts for input for each song; prompt dialog now defaults to the current playcount to avoid accidental clearing of counts.
+* Prompts for input for each song
+* Prompt dialog now defaults to the current playcount to avoid accidental clearing of counts
+* Prompt dialog now shows the artist for the given song to avoid confusion

 ## Contributing